ZZUTK/Face-Aging-CAAE/README.md

   <img src="demo/sample.png" width="400">  <img src="demo/test.png" width="400">
 </p>

-The reconstruction loss vs. epoch is shown as follow, whose original record is saved in the folder `summary`.
+The reconstruction loss vs. epoch is shown as follow, which was passed through a low-pass filter for visualization purposes.
+The original record is saved in the folder `summary`.

 <p align="center">
   <img src="demo/loss_epoch.jpg" width="600">